 As a nonpartisan, nonprofit organization founded in 1975 in New York, JCIE/USA works in close partnership with JCIE/Japan in Tokyo, organizing exchanges for American and Japanese political leaders, sponsoring policy dialogues, and building ties among nonprofit organizations.
-Its broad networks enable it to bring together key players from different sectors—political leaders, government officials, policy experts, business executives, social entrepreneurs, and NGO leaders—to tackle the complex global issues facing our countries.
+Its broad networks enable it to bring together key players from different sectors—political leaders, government officials, policy experts, business executives, social entrepreneurs, academics, and NGO leaders—to tackle the complex global issues facing our countries.

 (Photo: JCIE/USA’s office is located in the building pictured at right in the foreground.)

 More than 1,000 Americans and Japanese political leaders have traveled to one another’s countries on JCIE’s political exchange programs.

 PEGGY BLUMENTHAL | Senior Counselor to the President, Institute of International Education (IIE)

 SUSAN V. BERRESFORD | Former President, Ford Foundation